gradle/perf-native-large/README.md

 $> cd perf-native-large
 ```

 From here you need to run the generation script.
-It takes about 4 minutes to do it's work.
+It takes about 30 seconds to do it's work.
 ```sh
 $> cd generator
 $> ./gradlew run